$U_q(sl(2))-$quantum invariants unified via intersections of embedded Lagrangians: Topological model with embedded Lagrangians

 \subsection{Step 2- Change of the homology groups}

-So far we managed to encode the $d-$coefficient in the class $\tilde{\mathscr F}_{i_1,...,i_{n-1}}$.
-In this step, we will show that we can ``remove'' from the homology classes the $1-$manifolds which go around/ finish in the $n^{th}$ puncture, without changing the intersection form.
-We start with the following definition. \begin{definition}(Removing the $n^{th}$ puncture)\\ Let us consider the homology classes which come from $\tilde{\mathscr F}_{i_1,...,i_{n-1}}$ and ${\mathscr L}_{i_1,...,i_{n-1}}$ by removing from their support from the configuration space the $1-$dimensional part which ends/ goes around the middle of the picture, and denote them as below:
+So far we have managed to encode the $d-$coefficient in the class $\tilde{\mathscr F}_{i_1,...,i_{n-1}}$.
+In this step we show that we can ``remove'' the $1$-manifolds which go around/ finish in the puncture labeled by $n$ from the geometric supports of the homology classes, without changing the intersection form.
+We start with the following definition. \begin{definition}[Removing the $(n+1)^{st}$ puncture] \